RaviKMalhotra/GCP-Foundation-Cloud-Digital-Leader/Google Cloud Compute Services/Overview of GCP Compute Services.md

 ✅ Built-in security & compliance.

 ## 2. Compute Engine
+"When it comes to raw compute power and flexibility, Google Compute Engine stands as the backbone of Google Cloud’s infrastructure services.
+Launched in 2012, it provides highly customizable virtual machines (VMs) that can run various workloads, from web applications to high-performance computing.
+Compute Engine offers full control over VM configurations, allowing businesses to choose the right balance of CPU, memory, and disk storage to match their needs.
+With built-in security, live migration, and automatic scaling, it ensures that workloads remain performant, reliable, and cost-efficient."

 - Compute Engine is an Infrastructure as a Service (IaaS) offering that provides scalable virtual machines (VMs) on Google's infrastructure.
 - Compute Engine was launched in year 2012